-As a basic set of controls, expenses above £250 require prior Committee approval (which may be by circulated email rather than waiting for the next meeting).
-A minimum of two quotations must be obtained for items of expense likely to exceed £1,000.
-For larger projects likely to exceed £5,000, a minimum of three quotations must be obtained.
+As a basic set of controls, expenses above [£500] require prior Committee approval (which may be by circulated email rather than waiting for the next meeting).
+Wherever practicable\, a minimum of two quotations should be obtained for items of expense such as building work likely to exceed [£2,500].
+For larger projects likely to exceed [£5,000], a minimum of three quotations should be obtained. (\This may depend on factors such as general availability of trades persons in the area or specific expertise needed for the project.)

-Based on accounts ending 2018/19, the Hall's yearly expenses (£9,571) are greater than the income we generate from hiring fees and donations alone.
+Based on accounts ending 2021-22, the Hall's yearly expenses (over £19,000) are significantly greater than the income we generate from hiring fees and donations alone (just over £7,000).